 - Transportation of hazardous material

-- Swerve in and out of driving lanes
+- Swerve or weave in and out of driving lanes

 - Excessively speed